joe-aswonvos/bee_pocket/README.md

 Additionally, images and backgrounds used in the project were created using Microsoft Copilot and Leonardo.ai.
 These tools helped generate visually appealing and thematically consistent assets, enhancing the overall user experience.

 AI represents a powerful weapon in the armoury of a developer, enabling dialogue to query code, understand error messages and find out why stuff isn't working.
+It's also been very helpful in the creation of the python tests of CRUD functionality, where it can be pointed at a given view and asked to write a test to check whether the view functions correctly, I didn't find any issues in the AI's interpretation of the views for testing, this is probably because the views themselves were kept straigtforward and functional.

 ## Future Enhancements